Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Diagnostics of Majorana modes and topology

-\section{Majorana polarization in Graphene Strips}
+\subsection{Majorana polarization in graphene strips}

 Before we proceed to discuss the geometry-dependent behavior of Majorana modes in graphene nanoribbons, we discuss the definitions of Majorana polarization that are applicable to Graphene.

 Graphene has a bipartite lattice structure composed of A and B sublattices.
 In the following Nambu basis: where \( i \) labels the lattice site, let us suppose that the solution of the BdG Hamiltonian at energy \( \epsilon \) is

 where \( u_{i\alpha} \) and \( v_{i\alpha} \) are particle and hole components for the $\alpha$ sublattice.
 Due to particle-hole symmetry, a corresponding eigenstate exists at \( -\epsilon \), given by